ncatlab/nlab-content/pages/2667.md

 $$e_X = \frac1{n!} \sum_{g \in S_n} g: V_\lambda \otimes X^{\otimes n} \to V_\lambda \otimes X^{\otimes n}$$
 which can be viewed either as invariants (equalizer of $e$ and the identity) or coinvariants (coequalizer of $e$ and the identity).

 [[John Baez]]: we need to use coinvariants when we get to  the more sophisticated approach where our constructions are supposed to preserved by <i>right exact</i> functors.
 Also, coinvariants work even in characteristic $p$, while invariants involve dividing by $n!$.
-So, coinvariants rule.
+So, coinvariants rule, and I've switched to working with them above.
+Also, following Jamie Vicary's correction, I've switched to using Young tableaux instead of Young diagrams: for each Young diagram there are many isomorphic Schur functors, one for each Young tableau of that shape.

 =--